 The world’s GDP is an indicator comprising a wide range of products produced and services provided in countries on Earth in a particular period, so it measures the total output of these.
 The change in the volume of GDP is a generally accepted business indicator, which measures the change in the performance of the economy over time.

-The dashboard contains monthly and quarterly indicators form a number of statistical areas relevant for tracking the economic and social recovery from the COVID-19 pandemic, across countries and time.
-The January edition of the monthly updated dashboard is accessible here, with the latest available data for each indicator.
+The chart collection contains monthly and quarterly indicators of economic and social developments by country and over time.
+The monthly updated chart collection with the latest available data for each indicator is available here.

 The digital publication of Eurostat allows a quick and interactive overview of the status of countries and offers the possibility of their comparison with other European countries.
 The different visualisation tools offer a playful way to look into selected statistics focusing on population, living conditions, health, working life, income and expenditure and social life.